MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 After opening the `Microsoft.Quantum.Diagnostics` library, define an operation named `EntangleQubits`.
 This is where you'll write the remaining Q# code to allocate, manipulate, and measure two qubits.

-Because you want to entangle two qubits and observe their correlated measurements, `EntangleQubits` takes no parameters and returns two `Result` values, which represent the measurements:
+Because you want to entangle two qubits and observe their correlated measurements, `EntangleQubits` takes no parameters and returns two `Result` values:

 ```qsharp
     operation EntangleQubits() : (Result, Result) {